Our debut album “Reverie”– Out NOW!

 The Raines are a folk/Americana trio based in Galway on the west coast of Ireland.
-The band formed in 2019 and consists of Ruth Dillon, Juliana Erkkonen and Yvonne Tiernan.
-Since the three came together to form The Raines in 2019, they have used their collective experience and influences to create a unique and pure sound, writing strong and melodic songs, in which they weave in and out of vocal harmony and counter melody, interlaced with tender and rhythmic strings.
+The band formed in 2019 and consists of Ruth Dillon, Yvonne Tiernan and Juliana Erkkonen.
+Since the three came together to form The Raines, they have used their collective experience and influences to create a unique and pure sound, writing strong and melodic songs, in which they weave in and out of vocal harmony and counter-melody, interlaced with tender and rhythmic strings.

 “The Raines put me in mind of something from Bob Dylan's Rolling Thunder Revue from 1975 - particularly with the parts with Scarlet Rivera on violin opposite Bob - meets an edgy Emmylou Harris...” - Barry Egan (Independent.ie)

 “After a drought people pray for 'Raines'....well,here they are!” - Chris O'Donnell (Former Van Morrison, Thin Lizzy manager)

 The Raines debut single ‘Bare Feet On Grass’ stormed the Irish charts reaching no.1 in the iTunes Singer/Songwriter charts in 2020, was selected as RTE Culture Tune of the Week and reached an audience of over one million people through national and local radio play.

 “This song is a cure for all that ails you” - Ronan Collins- RTE Radio